CTF-handbooks/map-tester-handbook/tester-handbook.md

 	├── map.mts
 	└── screenshot.png
 ```
-1. `map.conf`: It is the file that contains metadata about various constants and fields essential to the map.
+1. `map.conf`: The file contains metadata about various constants and fields essential to the map.
 2. `map.mts`: A schematic file (`.mts`) is used to import the map into the game world.
 3. `screenshot.png`: A screenshot of the map.
 It should make the important parts of the map visible and is needed to have an aspect ratio of 3:2 (600×400px is suggested).